joshmn/ahoy_captain/docs/2-data-models.md

 # Data Models

-There are three models that are important to Caffeinate.
+There are four models that are important to Caffeinate.

 ## Campaign